-This is the Non-Technical Summary of the Strategic Environmental Assessment (SEA) Environmental Report for the Draft Transport Strategy for the Cork Metropolitan Area 2019-2040 (referred to hereafter as the "Strategy" or "Draft Strategy").
+This is the Non-Technical Summary of the Strategic Environmental Assessment (SEA) Environmental Report for the Transport Strategy for the Cork Metropolitan Area 2019-2040 (referred to hereafter as the "Strategy").
 The purpose of the Environmental Report is to comply with SEA legislation and provide a clear understanding of the likely environmental consequences of decisions regarding the adoption and implementation of the Strategy.